david-martin/types-validator/README.md

 // and retrieve the mongo config (as an object) using: var mongo_config = config.get('mongo');

-// the following will throw an exception as the key has not beed added to the schema var use_ssl = config.get('use_ssl');
+// NOTE: the following will throw an exception as the key has not beed added to the schema var use_ssl = config.get('use_ssl');

 // the schema and the raw config are available on the returned object if needed